-What about change that is imposed on us by circumstances?
-Are those experiences likely to feel different?
-It’s easy to feel different about them.
+What about change that is imposed on us by circumstances, are those experiences likely to feel different?
+It would be easy to feel different about them.
 In some ways, change that we’re not prepared for can make us feel fearful, even frightened.
 In circumstances where we must deal with unexpected change, we may find ourselves resisting change altogether.

-Although finding out what I had been struggling with for all those years would seem quite daunting and would change my life forever, I made a conscious decision that it needed to happen and that I needed to know.
+Although finding out what I had been struggling with for all those years was quite daunting, working through that change, changed my life forever.
+Although hard, I bit the bullet as they say and made a conscious decision that it needed to happen and that I needed to know.

 Generally, change becomes inevitable.
 Nothing ever stays the same.
 That being the case, we should therefore learn to embrace change more, whether we initiate it or not.